 Below we walk you through the components of a successful resume and cover letter.
-Also, be sure to use Optimal Resume, which includes templates, samples, and numerous resources for generating a successful resume and/or cover letter.
+Also, be sure to review our samples, found in the "Samples" section below.

 The Essential Sections: